-ANNEX 12-A
+ANNEX 13-A

-Articles 12.3.2 through 12.3.3 do not apply to the United States with respect to suppliers of commercial mobile services.
-In addition, a state regulatory authority of the United States may exempt a rural local exchange carrier, as defined in Section 251(f)(2) of the Communications Act of 1934, as amended, from the obligations contained in Articles 12.3.2 through 12.3.3.
+For purposes of this Chapter, paragraphs 2 through 4 of Article 13.3 do not apply to the United States with respect to suppliers of commercial mobile services.
+In addition, a state regulatory authority of the United States may exempt a rural local exchange carrier, as defined in Section 251(f)(2) of the Communications Act of 1934, as amended, from the obligations contained in paragraphs 2 through 4 of Article 13.3.

-ANNEX 12-B
+ANNEX 13-B

-1. Article 12.4 does not apply to the United States with respect to a rural telephone company, as defined in section 3(37) of the Communications Act of 1934, as amended, unless a state regulatory authority orders that the requirements described in that Article be applied to the company.
-In addition, a state regulatory authority may exempt a rural local exchange carrier, as defined in section 251(f)(2) of the Communications Act of 1934, as amended, from the obligations contained in Article 12.4.

-2. Articles 12.4.3 through 12.4.8 do not apply to the United States with respect to suppliers of commercial mobile services.
+- 1. Article 13.4 does not apply to the United States with respect to a rural telephone company, as defined in section 3(37) of the Communications Act of 1934, as amended, unless a state regulatory authority orders that the requirements described in that Article be applied to the company.
+In addition, a state regulatory authority may exempt a rural local exchange carrier, as defined in section 251(f)(2) of the Communications Act of 1934, as amended, from the obligations contained in Article 13.4. - 2.
+For purposes of this Chapter, Article 13.4 does not apply to the United States with respect to suppliers of commercial mobile services.